arun-vishwakarma/file-upload-progress-bar/README.md

 # file-upload-progress-bar
-File uploading with progress bar using HTML and JavaScript
+File uploading with progress bar using HTML5 and JavaScript